gaetanlop/Commonlit-Readability-Competition/README.md

 * 21/06/2021: Finished the MLP and bert + MLP hidden layer.
 Submission tomorrow.
 * 22/06/2021: Read the paper revisiting few sample bert fine tuning https://arxiv.org/pdf/2006.05987.pdf.
 Problem with kaggle API Bad request error 404 ...
 I can not upload my models to kaggle.
 Will retry tomorrow.
 It was working yesterday.
 * 23/06/2021: TO DO: read the following paper about weight initialization techniques for pretrained LM: https://arxiv.org/pdf/2002.06305.pdf + read the following paper about optimizing deeper transformer on small datasets: https://arxiv.org/pdf/2012.15355.pdf
+* 24/06/2021: learned about pytorch data samplers and sequence bucketing using the following notebook: https://www.kaggle.com/shahules/guide-pytorch-data-samplers-sequence-bucketing

 ## Things to try